realm/realm-swift/docs/src/docs.md

 {% endhighlight%}

 {% highlight objective-c %}
-//Enumerate each 'Person' in the Realm
+// Enumerate each 'Person' in the Realm
 [migration enumerateObjects:Person.className block:^(RLMObject *oldObject, RLMObject *newObject) {

-  //Add the 'fullName' property only to Realms with a schema version of 0 if (oldSchemaVersion < 1) {
+  // Add the 'fullName' property only to Realms with a schema version of 0 if (oldSchemaVersion < 1) {
-    newObject[@"fullName"] = [NSString stringWithFormat:@"%@ %@", oldObject[@"firstName"], oldObject[@"lastName"]];
+    newObject[@"fullName"] = [NSString stringWithFormat:@"%@ %@",
+                                       oldObject[@"firstName"],
+                                       oldObject[@"lastName"]];
   }

-  //Add the 'email' property to Realms with a schema version of 0 or 1 if (oldSchemaVersion < 2) {
+  // Add the 'email' property to Realms with a schema version of 0 or 1 if (oldSchemaVersion < 2) {
     newObject[@"email"] = [[NSString alloc] init];
   }

+  return 2;
 }
 {% endhighlight %}
 </div><!--/highlight-wrapper -->

-Once a migration is successful, Realm will automatically set the Realm's schema version to the current version number.
-In this way, by taking advantage of schema versions we ensure that all previous versions of our data schema can be migrated correctly, regardless of when a Realm is accessed.
-In the case of Tim, both the v0 to v1 and the v1 to v2 migrations will be applied to the Realm where his data is persisted.
+For a more complete look at the implementation of a data schema migration, check out our [migration sample app](https://github.com/realm/realm-cocoa/tree/master/examples/objc/RealmMigrationExample).

-### Best Practices
+### Linear Migrations

-The following are some suggested best practices for handling Realm migrations:

-1. If you persist an RLMObject subclass type across multiple Realms, define one method for migrating the Object schema, then call that from the `RLMMigrationBlock` for each Realm.
-This ensures you won't need to duplicate the same logic across multiple migration blocks.

-2. When introducing new properties into an RLMObject, set the default value to `nil`.
-This avoids a potential edge case in Realm related to a scenario where a user skips versions, e.g. migrates from version 1 to 3, rather than 1 to 2 to 3.

-3. Update the `RLMMigrationBlock` as soon as the schema of an RLMObject subclass changes.
-Since all Objects in a Realm must conform to the data model of their respective subclasses before the Realm can be accessed, this will help avoid unexpected exceptions from being thrown in your app.
+Suppose we have two users for our app: JP and Tim.
+JP updates the app very often, but Tim happens to skip a few versions between sessions in.
+It’s likely that JP has seen every new version of our app, and every schema upgrade in sequence: he downloaded a version of the app that took him from v0 to v1, another update that took him from v1 to v2.
+In contrast, it’s possible that Tim will download an update of the app that would need to take him from v0 to v2 immediately.
+Structuring your migration blocks with **_non-nested_** `if (oldSchemaVersion < X)` calls ensures that they will see all necessary upgrades, no matter which schema version they start from.

+Another scenario may arise in the case of users who skipped versions of your app.
+If you delete a property “say address” at version 2 and re-introduce it at version 3, and a user jumps from version 1 to version 3, Realm will not be able to automatically detect the deletion of the “address” property, as there will be no mismatch between the schema on disk and the schema in the code for that property.
+This will lead to Tim’s Person object having a v3 address property that has the contents of the v1 address property.
+This may not be a problem, unless you changed the internal storage representation of that property between v1 and v3 (say, went from an ISO address representation to a custom one).
+To avoid this, we recommend you nil out or the address property on the `if (oldSchemaVersion < 3)` statement, guaranteeing that all realms upgraded to version 3 will have a correct dataset.

 ## Next Steps